thoughtbot/clearance/README.md

 License
 -------

-Suspenders is Copyright © 2008-2011 thoughtbot.
+Clearance is Copyright © 2008-2011 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.